LSENS-BMI-EPFL/Ghaderi_et_al_NCOMMS_2026/README.md

 Written by Parviz Ghaderi, Sylvain Crochet and Carl C.H.
 Petersen — 2026.04.20

-> Laboratory of Sensory Processing
-> Brain Mind Institute
-> École Polytechnique Fédérale de Lausanne (EPFL), Switzerland
+> Laboratory of Sensory Processing, Brain Mind Institute, École Polytechnique Fédérale de Lausanne (EPFL), Switzerland

 ---

 ## Overview

 This folder contains the code used to compute the analyses and plot the figures presented in the main text and supplementary information.
 The actual data and large files are **not** included in this code repository, but they can be downloaded from the **Zenodo** (https://doi.org/10.5281/zenodo.17973874) or **DANDI** (https://doi.org/10.48324/dandi.001530/0.260605.0601) repository associated with the publication.
-The figure folders are as well empty and will be filled once the code is run.
+The figure folders are also empty and will be filled once the code is run.
 The Zenodo repository contains reduced versions of the data structures (NWB files with spike times only) while the DANDI repository contains versions with voltage traces included in the files.

 ## Folder structure